implse/Data_Structure_Python/README.md

 ### Disadvantages

+- Sequential Access, Nodes in a linked list must be read in order from the beginning.
 - You frequently need random, unordered access to the data.
 - You need extreme performance to access the items.
 - The number of items doesn't change during execution, so you can easily allocate contiguous space of computer memory.